Lunar Rock Poster #319

 The Design

-That is for the funny part.
+That is the funny part.

 To finish the design, I added a rectangle on the top with a drop shadow effect and another rectangle with a perspective.
 That’s all for today.